AdobeDocs/primetime.de-DE/help/digital-rights-management/aaxs-reference-implementations/overview.md

 * Befehlszeilenwerkzeuge
 * Lizenzserver und Packager für überwachte Ordner
-* Flash Access Manager AIR-Anwendung
+* Flash Access Manager AIR application

->[!NOTE] {class=&quot;- topic/note &quot;
+>[!NOTE]
 >
->Sie sollten entweder den Adobe Access Server für geschütztes Streaming, die Referenzimplementierung oder Ihren eigenen Lizenzserver bereitstellen.
+>You should deploy either the Adobe Access Server for Protected Streaming, the reference implementation, or your own license server.